-The Ethics Committee of the Mississippi State Bar has been requested to render an opinion on facts which we summarize.
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on facts which we summarize.

 The adult ward of a conservator contacted lawyer X concerning dissatisfaction with the conservator and dissatisfaction with the manner in which executrix was handling the estate of the ward's deceased mother.
 The conservator is himself a lawyer and is acting as attorney for the conservatorship.